KJAnalytics/Stock-Analysis/README.md

  ### Refactoring takeaways

 Improvement of code to reduce overall run time has multiple approaches and may involve a series of steps to acheive fastest times.
 In the refactoring, a reduction of 8.9% (0.1015 seconds) was accomplished using all the resources listed below.
 Initial code run time for both years was 1.136719 seconds and finished with 1.035156 seconds refactored.
 Autocalculation is a time hog and with the small shifts seen in this program, imagine the impacts when working with thousands of lines of code.:
+- After a stack overflow error - Reclassed Total Volume as longlong from single as provided in Prompt code/outline.
+- After repeated Out of Memory issues, stripped file back to basic 3 sheet setup with year/analysis page and reloaded Modules.Continued to experience memory errors after rebooting.
+After much consternation, entered ctl shift F8  in case the debugger was running in background taking up memory.
+This cleared the error and I was able to reload all the sheets and modules without issue.
+Key learning - hit the keystrokes to stop debugger frequently.
+No issues encountered since.
-- Inactivated screen updates, status bar updates. animations, and Events.
+- Deactivated screen updates, status bar updates. animations, and Events.
 -  Utilized With...End calls for multiple formatting calls for ranges.

 *****insert examples here